geeofree/geeofree/src/notes/php/4-Functions.md

 ## Variable Functions

-PHP allows variables to be invoked based on whatever value it evaluates to (this should be mostly strings).
+PHP allows variables to be invoked based on whatever value it evaluates to (this should mostly be with strings).

 ```php
 <?php